Gdarthsid/QuITO-Version-1/README.md

-# Quasi-Interpolation based Trajectory Optimization
+# QuITO: Quasi-Interpolation based Trajectory Optimization

 QuITO is a numerical software package for solving constrained nonlinear optimal control problems via direct optimization.
 The package is built on MATLAB and can be used for constrained trajectory optimization.
 The base algorithm for QuITO is a novel direct multiple shooting technique which employs a special kind of quasi-interpolation technique to approximate the control trajectory.
 Currently QuITO can handle the following problem specifications: